 In addition to protecting civilians, there is also a critical need for assistance to the more than five million Syrians seeking refuge in neighboring countries.

-UN agencies and the host governments of Jordan, Lebanon, Turkey, and Iraq continue to deliver significant assistance to Syrian refugees.
+UN agencies and the governments of countries where Syrian refugees are living—Jordan, Lebanon, Turkey, and Iraq—continue to deliver significant assistance to Syrian refugees.
 The US has also contributed more than $4.5 billion to assist Syrian refugees.
 However, these efforts are nowhere near the level needed to enable refugees to lead healthy, peaceful, and productive lives.

-In addition to providing aid for the direct support of refugees, the international community should also help host countries deal with the enormous strains they are experiencing on their economy, infrastructure, and security, as well as provide resettlement opportunities for refugees.
+In addition to providing aid for the direct support of refugees, the international community should also help these host countries deal with the enormous strains they are experiencing on their economy, infrastructure, and security, as well as provide resettlement opportunities for refugees.